latrobe-design-system/latrobe-design-system.github.io/_docs/guidelines/01 Overview.md

 ---
+status: planned

 title: "Overview"
-status: planned
 info: Wedgetail is La Trobe University's design system for digital products and experiences.
-With the La Trobe Design Language as its foundation, the system consists of working code, design tools and resources,  human interface guidelines, and a vibrant community of contributors.
 ---

+Wedgetail

 We use Wedgetail in our design/development process to design, develop and test new and updated UI components.
 This design system also acts as the specification for CMS integrators and developers.